HCE 240: Human Pathophysiology

 Student Learning Outcomes

-3. Analyze altered status in terms of stress, pain, substance abuse, and environmental hazards.
+3. Assess how stress, pain, substance abuse, and environmental hazards influence human health.